Quesovamos2662/WRO2026_FE_Go-Cheese/t-photos/README.md

 ## ❀ About This Folder ────୨ৎ────────୨ৎ────

-The `t-photos/` folder contains the photographic documentation used to present the Go!Cheese team.
+The `t-photos/` folder contains the photographic documentation used to present the **Go!Cheese Team**.

 While the technical folders document Cheese's mechanical design, electronics, software, testing, and engineering development, this folder presents the people behind that work.

-The photographs are used throughout the repository to support team identity, project presentation, and the **Meet the Team** documentation.
+The photographs are used throughout the repository to support:

+- team identity,
+- the Meet the Team section,
+- project presentation,
+- and the human side of the engineering process.

 ---